The Bestie Approach

 3. Business.
 Someone who eliminates problems through benevolent hostility.

-Dive into the world of benevolent hostility and find out how it can help you combat corruption and create a better future
+Dive into the world of benevolent hostility and find out how it can help you combat grand corruption and unchecked greed.

 The Power of Benevolent Hostility